 Parents, like children, aren’t perfect.
 We learn, we grow, we process, and we communicate.
 Hopefully, this helps you know what to do when your child hurts your feelings.

-If you liked this post, check out my 21 Confidence Building Activities for Kids.
+If you liked this post, check out my 21 Confidence Building Activities for Kids (click to read on my site).
 Self-esteem and self-confidence are key components to helping curb bad behavior.

 My post walks you some simple, but crucial steps to help impart better self-esteem with your kids.